dmics/adding-extracting/readme.md

 `$ ls`

-Convert one tif file to one txt file using Tesseract OCR
+Convert one tiff file to one txt file using Tesseract OCR

 `$ tesseract sevenagesofwoman_thebride.tiff sevenagesofwoman_thebride`